fredericoco/AWS-Security/README.md

 ### Issues
 - I had to restart the mongod, because the DB AMI was incomplete.
 This was annoying because I had to ssh into the db via the app instance.

+# Interview Preperation
+- How did you allow access to app/db?

+  You need to include an environment variable in the code.
+You do this by editing the .bashrc file and putting in the IP of the database and port as a variable.
+Exit the file and source it.
+If there are any issues make sure you sourced the file.
+- What did you do to secure it?

+  To secure it you edit the security groups of the db.
+You make sure you can only access it through ports relating to the webpage.